 SAR Dog Training

 It may seem like a dog obsessively focused on play would make a poor working dog, but for search-and-rescue work, this is actually an ideal trait.
-A dog that will chase a tennis ball for hours would probably walk through 10 feet of snow, over a mountain and down a rocky embankment that makes his paws bleed to find it -- and get someone to throw it for him again.
+A dog that will chase a tennis ball for hours would probably walk through feet of snow, over a mountain and down a rocky embankment until his paws bleed to find it — and get someone to throw it for him again.
 For this SAR dog, locating the origin of a human scent would mean a game of "find the ball."
 This is the basis of SAR training: associating human scent with something the dog wants very badly.

 The central jobs of a SAR dog are to find a human scent ("find it") and effectively alert his handler to its location.
 SAR training assures that a dog can complete these tasks in all conditions, regardless of weather or distractions.
 Depending on the dog's specialty area, his core training may also include the recall-find ("show me"), in which he finds a person, returns to his handler and then leads the handler back to the person, or victim loyalty, in which the dog stays with the person and alerts his handler by barking.

 Most SAR dogs live and train with their handler, and it takes about 600 hours of training for a dog to be field ready.
 Sometimes, SAR associations adopt dogs from shelters for the specific purpose of training them for search and rescue, and they'll train at a special facility and then be paired with a handler.
 Potential SAR dogs should also be obedient and attentive, have a friendly temperament (they're going to be working closely with strangers and other dogs in a search situation) and possess a strong desire to please.

 Example: Avalanche Training

-A field-ready SAR dog can focus on the task at hand -- whatever his handler is commanding him to do -- no matter what.
+A field-ready SAR dog can focus on the task at hand — whatever his handler is commanding him to do — no matter what.
 The dog maintains vigilance and dedication to the search through all types of weather conditions and navigates treacherous terrain without losing confidence.

 SAR Dogs at Work

 SAR teams are on call 24 hours a day, seven days a week, 365 days a year.
-Dogs often accompany their handler to work and on vacation in case a call comes in from law-enforcement authorities.
+Dogs often accompany their handlers to work and on vacation in case a call comes in from law-enforcement authorities.
 Typically, a police unit alerts a SAR organization to a case, and the SAR organization then alerts its team members.
-The case might be a missing child, a group of hikers who never arrived at their camp site, a bombed building, an earthquake, an escaped convict or a new tip in a crime that places a victim's body in a particular lake.
+The case might be a missing child, a group of hikers who never arrived at their camp site, a collapsed building, an earthquake, an escaped convict or a new tip in a crime that places a victim's body in a particular lake.

 Once at the scene, the dog's obedience is fully tested.
-Distractions are everywhere -- people and dogs searching, hysterical family members, reporters, flood lights, bullhorns.
+Distractions are everywhere — people and dogs searching, reporters, flood lights, bullhorns.
 The SAR unit leader is in charge, reporting to the head law-enforcement authority or search authority at the scene.
-At a large search, a SAR group may set up a base camp complete with radio communications, rest areas and search advisors.
+At a large search, a SAR group may set up a base camp complete with radio communications, rest areas and search advisers.
 The SAR leader gives each dog/handler team a location to clear.
 If the dog shows interest in a particular spot but does not do a full alert, the handler notes the location.
-If the dog gives a full-blown alert, everyone mobilizes.
+If the dog gives a full alert, everyone mobilizes.

 When a SAR dog retires, he usually lives out his retirement with his handler.
-If the handler can't take care of him any longer, there are organizations that will find new adoptive homes for retired search dogs.
+If his handler can't take care of him any longer, there are organizations that will find new adoptive homes for retired search dogs.
 In either case, the dog enjoys a life of fun, games and leisure, a much-deserved reward for a career of fun, games and public service.